-All student fees are deposited into the Banks Group Chartered Accountants - NZ College of Chiropractic Student Fees Trust Account.
+All student fees are deposited into the WMASL - NZ College of Chiropractic Student Fee Trust.
 The College can withdraw from this account on a consumption basis, monthly in arrears, as regulated by the New Zealand Qualifications Authority.
-The guideline for the withdrawals is stated on the Enrolment Form.
+The guideline for withdrawals is stated on the Enrolment Form.